Editor’s Note: This blog post has been updated in February 2022.

+Have you ever stood in front of a machine, with little or no idea about how to operate it – say at a self-check-in counter at an international airport that has its default language set to Dutch, or in front of a self-service kiosk at a railway station that requires you to input information and money to print your ticket?
 In such or similar situations, what do you do if you have a couple of people operating the machine before you?
 Try and peep in, don’t you?
-This isn’t to embarrass you.
-Rather, we have stated this example to prove a point: that observation is an intrinsic human technique to learn unfamiliar tasks or behaviors – something that has been theorized by the psychologist Albert Bandura as what he called the ‘Social Cognitive Theory’.
+This is not to embarrass you.
+Rather, we have stated this example to prove a point: that observation is an intrinsic human technique to learn unfamiliar tasks or behaviors – something that has been theorized by the psychologist Albert Bandura and called the Social Cognitive Theory.

 What is Social Cognitive Theory?

 The theory states that when people observe a model performing a behavior and the consequences of that behavior, they remember the sequence of events and use this information to guide subsequent behaviors.
 Bandura’s social learning theory stresses the importance of observational learning, imitation, and modeling.
 His theory states that a continuous interaction exists between behaviors, personal factors, and the environment.